Skip to main content

 Evaluation of resilience

-Various approaches have been proposed to evaluate the resilience of bridges in the literature.
+Various approaches have been proposed to evaluate the resilience of bridges in literature.
 In this research, resilience is defined as the ability of a bridge to maintain a level of robustness during or after an extreme event, and the ability to return to a desired performance level within the shortest time to minimize the impact on the community, as shown in Fig. 4.
-This section introduces the key parameters such as the robustness and recovery time, and justifies the quantification of the key parameters.
+This section introduces the key parameters (e.g., the robustness and recovery time) and the quantification of the key parameters.

 Fig. 4